BikramMondal5/Birthday-wish/README.md

 A special interactive birthday wish template created with 💖 and a sprinkle of magic ✨

+## ✨ Features

+- 🗓️ Scheduled birthday notifications
+- 🧊 Interactive 3D balloon
+- 🖼️ Photo gallery with sweet memories
+- 🎼 Background music to set the mood
+- 🎉 Confetti and particle effects for celebration
+- 📱 Progressive Web App support for mobile devices

+## 🛠️ Technical Details

+This website uses:
+- 🌀 **Three.js** for 3D effects
+- ⚡ **GSAP** for stunning animations
+- 🧾 **Service Workers** for real-time notifications and offline capabilities

 ## 🛠️ Installation

 Follow these steps to set up and run the Birthday Wish Template: